Let’s say you could assemble a true A-Team to tackle a problem in your business. Go around the world,

 experts of their own caliber.

-“You can’t just command them into doing what they have to do,” Malhotra said.
+“You can’t just command them into doing what they have to do,” Malhotra says.
 “How you motivate

 them is not with ‘I’ll give you a million bucks.’
 There is a different level of motivation at play.”